 The Best Tips To Stop Mosquitoes Breeding In Water Features

 Many homeowners add ponds, fountains, and other water features to their gardens.
 These are beautiful but, if not managed properly, they can be breeding grounds for mosquitoes.
 Female mosquitoes lay eggs in standing water.
 Then, the larvae feed on the organic debris (like the algae).
 Once the larvae spend up to two weeks in the water, they pupate and become adult mosquitoes.
-These insects are an iconic summer pest and a nuisance, but they can also cause health problems as they transmit serious illnesses, such as Dengue, Malaria, Zika Virus, and West Nile Virus.
+These insects are an iconic summer pest and a nuisance, but they can also cause health problems as mosquitoes transmit serious illnesses, such as Dengue, Malaria, Zika Virus, and West Nile Virus.
 Preventing their bites can be difficult, so one of the best ways to manage these problems is to stop them from breeding in your backyard during mosquito season.

 Natural Mosquito Control For Ponds & Water Features

-The best way to stop mosquitoes from breeding in water features is to clear the environment.
+The best way to stop mosquitoes in Atlanta from breeding in water features is to clear the environment.
 As larvae need organic debris like algae, not only as food but as protection, you should remove all the vegetation from the pond.
 Plus, you can install a pond skimmer to keep it clean.

 The Water Should Be Deep